ANIMALCARE GROUP PLC (“Animalcare” or the “Company”)

 Supporting strategy through effective governance

-The Board has collective responsibility for reviewing and implementing the Group’s strategy while taking into account the risks and opportunities facing the Group.
-Our strategy is articulated in the Strategic Report in our Annual Report and on our website, along with our business model.
-The Board considers the expectations of the Company’s shareholder base and its wider stakeholder and corporate social responsibilities when making decisions in furtherance of the Group’s strategic objectives.
+The Board has collective responsibility for reviewing and implementing the Group’s strategy, while taking into account the risks and opportunities facing the Group.
+Our strategy is articulated in the Strategic Report section of this report and on our website, along with our business model.
+The Board considers the expectations of the Company’s shareholder base and its wider stakeholder and corporate social responsibilities when making decisions, in furtherance of the Group’s strategic objectives.

 The Board also has oversight of the Group’s internal control and risk management systems.
 Alongside evaluating commercial opportunities, the Board regularly considers and reviews the Group’s principal and emerging risks and ensures that effective and appropriate mitigation strategies are in place.
-During 2024, we have continued to review the operation of the Group’s risk management framework, as explained in our Audit and Risk Committee Report.
-Details of the risk management framework are set out in our Principal Risks section of our Annual Report.
+During the year, we have continued to review the operation of the Group’s risk management framework, as explained in our Audit and Risk Committee Report.
+Particular areas of focus for the Committee were monitoring the integration of the newly acquired Randlab business, a review of foreign exchange risk and policy, a review of supply chain risk management and a further review of R&D risk and development of the framework for R&D pipeline risk.
+Details of the risk management framework are set out in our Principal Risks section.

 Stakeholder engagement and corporate culture